basho/basho_docs/content/riak/kv/2.2.0/add-ons/redis/set-up-rra.md

 The remainder of this setup guide lists the commands required to install and configure RRA manually.

+## Deployment Models
+### Local Cache Deployment

+In a local cache deployment, the RRA and Redis are deployed to the application server.

+Advantages:

+* Cache hits are extremely fast

+Disadvantages:

+* Cache writes on one application server are observed on other application servers, so cache hit rates are likely lower unless some form of consistent routing to the application server exists within the solution.
+* Redis competing for RAM with the application service may be problematic

+### Colocated Cache Deployment

+In a colocated cache deployment, the RRA may be deployed either to the application server (suggested) or to the Riak servers and Redis is deployed to the Riak servers.

+In the case of deploying the RRA to the application servers, the RRA features of reducing connections from the relatively high number of application service instances to the fewer Redis (cache) and Riak (persistent) data service instances allows for the greatest scale at the expense of the deployment cost of pushing a service and its configuration.

+In the case of deploying the RRA to the colocated Redis and Riak data servers, the maximum scale for the solution is contrained by the number of network connections from the application services while deployment costs remain a matter of pushing a service and its configuration.
+In either case, deployment should be automated, so are not multiplied by the number of servers.

+Advantages:

+* Increases the cache hit rate as a cache write from one application server will lead to a cache hit by all other application servers.

+Disadvantages:

+* Typically increased distance between the application service and Redis and Riak services, so increased latency compared to local.
+* Redis competing for RAM with Riak will likely be problematic.
+Redis should be configured to ensure `maxmemory` and `maxmemory-policy` constrain Redis to ensure Riak is allotted sufficient RAM to serve the more important persistent data storage and retrieval services.
+See http://redis.io/topics/config
+* This model may seem to provide data locality, but in the case of faults in either Redis or Riak services, the fault tolerance mechanisms of RRA and Riak will not match exactly as communicating the necessary information to support such a lock-step fault tolerance would lead to greater mean latencies and Riak provides superior 99th percentile latency performance in the face of faults.

+### Distributed Cache Deployment

+In a distributed cache deployment, the RRA is deployed to the application server and Redis is deployed to standalone servers, separate from Riak.

+Advantages:

+* Increases the cache hit rate as a cache write from one application server will lead to a cache hit by all other application servers.
+* Keeps RRA near the application, reducing network connections.
+* Moves Redis to distinct servers, allowing the cache more RAM and not constraining the RAM of either application or persistent data services.

+Disadvantages:

+* Typically increased distance between the application service and Redis and Riak services, so increased latency compared to local.

+### Suggestion

+To be clear, in case the relative advantages, disadvantages, and explanation text is not, for the typical solution that calls for caching to reduce latency and/or to reduce read pressure from the persistent data service, the Distributed Cache Deployment is the suggested deployment model.

 ## Installing

 1. On all Redis and Riak Redis Add-on hosts, change the [open-files limit][perf open files].